For kids who love animals by a kid who loves animals

 These chickens look like living balls of fluff.
 You just want to hug them.

 They can be blue, black, white, and grey.
 They are called silkies because their feathers feel like silk (gee, what a surprise).
 They are calm and friendly animals, making them a good pet.
 They actually fly worse than other chicken breeds because the feathers on their wings are shredded.
 They have blackish bluish skin and meat, which is shown to have different nutrients in their meat then chickens which white meat (shame they also don’t like to be eaten).
 Silkies are also born with five toes, which is pretty strange considering most chickens are born with four toes.
+If you want to watch a great informational video about Silkie chickens, check out this youtube video on Avi Birds.
+Their page features facts about a host of beautiful and unique bird breeds!

 5. Featherless Chicken